cnicolaou/cnikolaou.github.io/index.md

 ### Experience

-I am a Software Developer with [+6 years in Tech Startups](http://cnicolaou.github.io/resume/).
+I am a Software Developer with [+15 years experience in industry and Tech Startups](http://cnicolaou.github.io/resume/).

-After my last startup experience around business referrals, I joined [Keeward Holding Group](http://keeward.com/the-teams/) in August 2016 as System Architect.
+I currently work for [Keeward Holding Group](http://keeward.com/the-teams/) as System Architect.

-I am currently working on projects related to user/social analytics, machine learning and scaling technical infrastructures.
+The projects I am involved with are related to user/social analytics, machine learning and scaling technical infrastructures.

 ### Skills